-Designated university employees are required to report Prohibited Conduct to the VP for EEO-TIX to ensure that the university has a comprehensive process for centralized reporting and responding appropriately to notice of sex discrimination.
-Employees with reporting responsibilities include: faculty, academic advisors, and staff employees, including student employees who hold supervisory positions.
+Designated university employees are required to immediately report Prohibited Conduct to the VP for EEO-TIX to ensure that the university has a comprehensive process for centralized reporting and responding appropriately to notice of sex discrimination.
+Employees with reporting responsibilities include: faculty, academic advisors, and staff employees, including student employees who hold supervisory positions and students who exercise leadership roles or perform designated functions for the university.
 In addition, teaching assistants, research assistants, and residential assistants, although not employees are required to report Prohibited Conduct to the VP for EEO-TIX.
 A designated employee who is informed of a report of Prohibited Conduct is required to immediately share the report with the VP for EEO-TIX.
 This duty applies no matter how the information is learned, whether from direct report from a Reporting Party, from social media, or from a concerned third party.
 The failure by a designated employee to make a timely report of Prohibited Conduct may subject the employee to discipline, up to and including termination and notation in their personnel file.

-In addition, all university supervisors are required to promptly inform the VP for EEO- TIX after completing an employee's performance evaluation, if the evaluation reveals that: 1) an oral or written report or complaint of sex discrimination was provided to the supervisor, or 2) information arises during the performance evaluation that suggests possible sex discrimination by the employee.
+In addition, all university supervisors are required to promptly inform the EEO- TIX Office after completing an employee's performance evaluation, if the evaluation reveals that: 1) an oral or written report or complaint of sex discrimination was provided to the supervisor, or 2) information arises during the performance evaluation that suggests possible sex discrimination by the employee.
 Further, the supervisor must document this information in the employee's personnel file.
 The failure to take the foregoing actions may subject the supervisor to discipline, up to and including termination, or other personnel action.